16 Things Not to Do in Prague (2026): A Local’s Guide on What to Do Instead

 I love Prague, and I love that so many other people love it too, but it means that the main attractions, like Charles Bridge, get very busy.

-So busy sometimes, that you can hardly see where you are going and need to shuffle along in a big sausage of people going the same way.
+So busy sometimes, that you can hardly see where you are going and need to shuffle along in a big queue of people going the same way.

-If you want to experience Charles Bridge for yourself go very early in the morning (I mean like 6 am) or very late at night (a midnight walk across Charles Bridge is magical!).
+If you want to experience Charles Bridge for yourself go very early in the morning (I mean like 5 or 6 am in summer and 7-8 am in the winter) or very late at night (a midnight walk across Charles Bridge is truly magical!).

 You can walk on other bridges in Prague instead and check out Charles Bridge when it’s less busy.